 Ozempic for weight loss

-A New Miracle Weight Loss Drug?
-UNDERSTANDING SEMAGLUTIDE, OZEMPIC, and WEGOVY
+UNDERSTANDING SEMAGLUTIDE, OZEMPIC, and WEGOVY for weight loss

 Semaglutide is a glucagon-like peptide-1 (GLP-1) agonist medication that’s prescribed under the brand names Ozempic® and Wegovy®.
 Originally developed to treat diabetes, Semaglutide is safe and highly effective for long-term weight loss and management.
 We have been successfully using GLP-1s for years at our clinic in conjunction with our metabolic health program, focusing on hormone health, food, sleep, and exercise.